corviraptor/corviraptor.github.io/markdown/faq.md

 // how'd you make this website?

 I made this website with WebAssembly and [Yew](https://yew.rs/), mostly just as an excuse to learn Rust, HTML, and CSS.
-It's hosted on Codeberg Pages, which is why I'm using a hash router instead of a normal browser router.
+It's hosted on Github Pages, which is why I'm using a hash router instead of a normal browser router.
 If you're wondering why it looks so blocky and chunky, I just think it looks cute.